Transforming Energy for America

 In a core type power transformer, one of the most common types of windings are continuous and disc for HV and helical for LV.

 Extremely skilled and experienced winders are required for this process.
-At VT-GT we have made significant investments in automating winding machines to eliminate human errors.
+At Virginia Transformer we have made significant investments in automating winding machines to eliminate human errors.

 - The online computer keeps track of the number of turns in each disc section and also the total turns wound at a given time